 How Should Values Be Revealed?
 In Therapy Sessions?

 We are not saying that a therapist should "spill" themselves in a session.
 This is not appropriate at all.
-Because therapists today have biographies and websites, and because today's client will often find a therapist online, put this information up on the internet, in your biographies, on your webpage.
-Talk about your approach, your values, your beliefs in counseling.
+Because therapists today have social media accounts, biographies and websites, and because today's client will often find a therapist online, this is where that kind of information belongs.
+Talk about your approach, your values, your beliefs in counseling on your biography or website.
 This is healthy.
 This empowers clients with better choices on better matches with therapists.
 And better matches with therapists mean better therapy outcomes..
 That is all we are saying.
-And this is why Theravive exists..If you list on Theravive, your job is already done.
-Our values are plainly stated, and this makes it easy for clients, and easy for therapists.
+And this is why Theravive exists.
+We want to acknolwedge and embrace the changing landscape of client-therapist interactions by recognizing the integral connection the internet now has to mental health care selection.

 All of the counsellors listed in our directory have committed to upholding our core values